 Doctor of Philosophy (Ph.D.) in Aerospace Engineering

-The student must perform original research, present a written dissertation and defend the dissertation at a final oral presentation.
-The research is done under the supervision of a faculty advisor in the Aerospace Engineering department and a dissertation committee.
-Students are expected to begin research in their first year of graduate study.
+To demonstrate their ability to pursue and solve an original research problem the student must present the research results in a written dissertation and defend the dissertation at a final oral defense.
+The research is done under the supervision of a faculty advisor in the Aerospace Engineering Department and a dissertation committee.

 The Ph.D. degree is awarded upon successful completion of a Ph.D. dissertation, a Ph.D. defense, and other academic credit requirements.